 The confrontation between the two brothers is fun, but you can’t have an episode of Ro-Busters without the stars, Ro-Jaws and Hammerstein.
 With the disaster squad under new management, they have their own problems.

 The team is now being ruled with an iron hand, and we see one of their robot friends being chewed up by an enforcer droid called Mek-Quake, just for chatting while working.
 The new team running Ro-Busters in the place of Howard Quartz are very obviously bad guys, and will no doubt very soon get their comeuppance.

 Next up is Strontium Dog, and this spread is beautiful, for the colors of the pages alone.
-This week’s episode of Strontium Dog is a true classic, that I have reread a few times.
+This episode of Strontium Dog is a true classic, that I have reread a few times.
 It has ended up imprinted in my mind in a way that the other stories in this issue aren’t.
 It’s about a criminal mastermind that is a living brain from a swamp planet.
-It lives in a tiny terrarium that simulates the conditions on its home world, and it trains unintelligent creatures from the swamps of this world to sing.
-They aren’t smart, but they are good mimics, like a mockingbird.
-The mastermind, swamp brain is a very lonely creature, surrounded by the idiot members of its gang, and it is easy, in hindsight, to see why such a character appealed to the young nerd boy that I was back in 1978.
+It lives in a tiny terrarium that simulates the conditions on its home planet, and it trains unintelligent creatures from the swamps of this world to sing.
+They aren’t intelligent, but they are good mimics, like a mockingbird.
+It’s very lonely creature, surrounded by the idiot members of its gang, and it is easy, in hindsight, to see why such a character appealed to a young nerd boy.

 The cover illustration gets a paragraph hidden away at the bottom of an editorial page to justify itself.
 It turns out the monster was just a hologram.